-- 212. The succeeding stages would entail demolition of existing pavement and bridges.
+227. The succeeding stages would entail demolition of existing pavement and bridges.
 This will involve scarifying old pavement structure, and earthworks to conform to design requirements.
 For the bridges, it will be breaking the structures at the existing connections and removal of deck and girder elements by use of heavy equipment.
 These old bridge components will be placed in designated areas, which will not impact the natural environment, impede traffic and cause safety concerns to the general public.
 The bridge abutments and underlying foundations will be excavated and removed to give way for replacement structures.

-This breaking, demolition and removal of old elements will generate considerable noise and dust and chunks of debris will drop into the existing waterway.
-To minimize the risk of water contamination, the demolition and construction activities will be highly advisable in the summer months. - 213.
-The succeeding steps will involve construction of the new pavement and bridges.
+228. The succeeding steps will involve construction of the new pavement and bridges.
 The pavement construction will entail embankment filling, subbase, base course and asphalt pavement layer construction.
 In the end the final wearing course will be laid along all throughout from the existing road, onto the approach roads, and onto the deck slab in such a manner to have smooth layer of road and bridge pavement.
 Embankment works will entail transport of approved fill materials from borrow pits or from cuts if found to be suitable.
-The suitable materials for subbase and base course will come from quarries or borrow pits of approved properties.
-These pavement substructures will be engineered and compacted to desired degrees with the use of graders, and compactors in accordance with designs and specifications.
-The asphalt pavement layers will be the responsibility of the Contractor that asphalt plant would produce the necessary required bituminous mix in conformance to environmental requirements for asphalt plant siting and operations. - 214.
-The bridge construction will start with the substructure such as the foundation systems and piers.
+The suitable materials for subbase and base course will be engineered and compacted to desired degrees with the use of graders, and compactors in accordance with designs and specifications.
+The asphalt pavement layers will be the responsibility of the Contractor that asphalt plant would produce the necessary required bituminous mix in conformance to environmental requirements for asphalt plant siting and operations.

+229. The bridge construction will start with the substructure such as the foundation systems and piers.
 This will be followed by the superstructure elements of girders, deck slab and railing.
 The construction of the superstructure components such as the girder and deck slab will involve installation of formworks, casting of concrete and in some instances, post tensioning of tendons when necessary.
 The important guideline to be brought forward is the use of precast elements to minimize pouring and casting of superstructure elements over water to minimize contamination.
-Concrete batch plants will provide the necessary concrete for these structural elements from approved sites with operational guidelines in accordance with environmental protocols and industry standards. - 1.3 Operations and Maintenance Phase - 215.
-After the Handing-Over to the Client, a one-year defects liability period ensues, in which the Contractor will still be responsible in remedying any deficiency or flaws in the overall works.
-After which the Operation and Maintenance Phase follow, in which the Client takes over with full responsibility for the operations and maintenance of the road. - 216.
-The projected service life of the road is 20 years and over this operations period, the impacts to the environment are rather viewed as cumulative on account of the functions of the road components and can be in conjunction with other activities.
+Concrete batch plants will provide the necessary concrete for these structural elements from approved sites with operational guidelines in accordance with environmental protocols and industry standards.

+2.3 Operations and Maintenance Phase

+230. After the Handing-Over to the Client, a one-year defects liability period ensues, in which the Contractor will still be responsible in remedying any deficiency or flaws in the overall works.
+After which the Operation and Maintenance Phase follow, in which the Client takes over with full responsibility for the operations and maintenance of the road.

+231. The projected service life of the road is 20 years and over this operations period, the impacts to the environment are rather viewed as cumulative on account of the functions of the road components and can be in conjunction with other activities.
 Time-wise these impacts can also be long-term as they may manifest after construction and continue to persist for the entire usage and operation of the road.
 The perceived impacts will be on traffic safety to the communities, biodiversity, water quality, air quality and noise-level during the operation of the road.